geocomPP/sdvwR/Section2_R_and_Spatial_Data.md

 line and is virtually indistinguishable from the original object.

-This example is rather contrived because even the larger object `shf2lds` is only 0.107 Mb, negligible compared with the gigabytes of RAM available to modern computers.
-However, it underlines a wider point: for visualizing *small scale* maps, spatial data *geometries* can often be simplified to reduce processing time and use of computer memory.
+This example is rather contrived because even the larger object `shf2lds` is only a tenth of a megabyte, negligible compared with the gigabytes of memory available to modern computers.
+However, it underlines a wider point: for visualizing *small scale* maps, spatial data *geometries* can often be simplified to reduce processing time and use of memory.

 ### Saving and exporting spatial objects

-A typical R workflow involves loading the data, processing and finally exporting the data in a new form. `writeOGR`, the logical counterpart of `readOGR` is ideal for this task.
+A typical R workflow involves loading the data, processing/analysing the data and finally exporting the data in a new form.
+`writeOGR`, the
+logical counterpart of `readOGR` is ideal for this task.
 This is performed using the following command (in this case we are exporting to an ESRI Shapefile):